helpingstar/cs285-script/script/CS_285_Lecture_7_Part_4.md

 136. It's actually exactly the same thing.
 137. So in fitted Q iteration, you can also define an operator B.
 138. It looks a little bit different.
-139. Now it's R plus gamma T times max Q, so the max is now at the target value, but same basic principle.
+139. Now it's R plus γ T times max Q, so the max is now at the target value, but same basic principle.
 140. So now the max is after the transition operator.
 141. That's the only difference.
 142. B is still a contraction in the infinity norm.